RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Array-reply, specifically:

 - Total samples in the Serie.
-- Total number of bytes allocated for the Series.
+- Total number of bytes allocated for the time-series.
-- First timestamp present in the Serie.
+- First timestamp present in the time-series.
-- Last timestamp present in the Serie.
+- Last timestamp present in the time-series.
-- Retention time, in milliseconds, for the Series.
+- Retention time, in milliseconds, for the time-series.
-- Number of Memory Chunks used for the Series.
+- Number of Memory Chunks used for the time-series.
 - Maximum Number of samples per Memory Chunk.
-- A nested array of key-value pairs that represent metadata labels of the Serie.
+- A nested array of key-value pairs that represent metadata labels of the time-series.
-- A nested array of compaction Rules of the Serie.
+- A nested array of compaction Rules of the time-series.

 #### `TS.INFO` Example